-The proto lookup util allows you to look up and create instances of services, operations, enumerations, and resources without needing to worry about API version numbers or long namespaces.
+The proto lookup util lets you look up and create instances of services, operations, enumerations, and resources without needing to worry about API version numbers or long namespaces.

 You don't have to use this utility, and could instantiate a campaign for example like this:

-The proto lookup util allows you to shortcut this if you prefer:
+The proto lookup util lets you shortcut this if you prefer:

 campaign = client.resource(:Campaign)

 When fetching a resource, service, or operation, an instance of that entity will be returned to you.
 When fetching an enumeration, a reference to the class will be returned without instantiation.